Website Tools

 Google Analytics

-You can add Google Analytics to your website by adding adding a google-analytics key to your _quarto.yml file.
+You can add Google Analytics to your website by adding a google-analytics key to your _quarto.yml file.
 In its simplest form, you can just pass your Google Analytics tracking Id (e.g. UA-xxxxxxx) or Google Tag measurement Id (e.g. G-xxxxxxx) like:

 website: